 Ryan joined the STARS team in 2014.
 He discovered his passion for helping individuals struggling with substance use disorders in 2009 while working as a Life Skills Coach at Fresh Start, a treatment facility located just outside of Las Vegas, Nevada.
 While there, he became a Registered Addiction Specialist and held many positions from Withdrawal Specialist to Senior Director of Rehabilitation.
-Prior to moving into his current role as Sobering Services Supervisor, he worked as a Behavioral Health Technician and Hospital Diversion Case Manager for STARS.
+Prior to moving into his current role as Operations Manager, Ryan worked as the Sobering Services Supervisor.
+He has also spent time as Behavioral Health Technician and Hospital Diversion Case Manager for STARS.

 When Ryan isn’t in the office or connecting with the healthcare community, it’s a safe bet you can find him on the river fly fishing, or up in the mountains snowboarding.

 Rachel joined the STARS team in 2015 as the Executive Assistant after returning to Spokane with her family once her husband completed his service in the United States Marine Corps.
 With a bachelor’s degree in Psychology and a minor in Addiction Studies from EWU, Rachel felt at home.
 During this time, the organization was growing and expanding rapidly and needed additional administrative leadership.
 Rachel stepped up and obtained her Human Resources certification from the University of Phoenix in 2018, and was promoted to Human Resources Manager shortly after.